 Can I Drive with the Traction Control Warning Light on?

-What if the Traction Control Light is still on after Adjusting the Alignment?
+What If the Traction Control Light is Still on?

-Reboot the onboard computer to disappear the glitch.
-To do so, remove the negative battery cables and leave the car for 15 minutes.
-Touch positive and negative wires together and then reconnect the battery.
+To eliminate the glitch, reboot the onboard computer.
+Remove the negative battery cables and leave the car for 15 minutes.
+Touch the positive and negative wires together and then reconnect the battery.

-If the traction control light is still on after disconnecting the ground wires or frequently comes on or off, you have to work on the front end to fix the problem.
+If the traction control light is still on after disconnecting the ground wires or frequently comes on or off, you must work on the front end to fix the problem.

 You may need to reset the TCS system after adjusting the alignment or installing the right tires.
-In this case, you have to reset the TCS or ABS light using an onboard scanning tool like OBD2.
+In this case, you must reset the TCS or ABS light using an onboard scanning tool like OBD2.
 Follow this procedure to make the resetting process successful:

 Connect the Scanning Tool

-Find your car’s DLC port to connect the OBD2 tool whose location varies from car to car.
-You should find it under your car’s steering wheel’s left side.
-Peel off the dashboard’s panel to get access to the port.
+Find your car’s DLC port to connect the OBD2 tool, whose location varies from car to car.
+You should find it under the left side of your car’s steering wheel.
+Peel off the dashboard panel to access the port.
 Once done, plug the scanner into the port.

 Reset the Dashboard’s Light

-The Common Causes of Traction Control Lights Staying on
+The Causes of Traction Control Lights Staying on

 Though bad alignment can cause the traction control light to come on, it’s not the only reason.
 If you’ve already done everything with the car’s alignment and wheel and the warning light is still on, focus on these potential reasons: